 Not that long ago they were telling us property prices would drop significantly, with some property pessimists suggesting we could see a property values fall 10, 20 and even up to 30 per cent.

 Today the common theme is that the property market will turn later this year or early next year, with many asking “have we reached the market bottom yet?”

 But as they say – no one rings a bell when we reach the bottom, so how do you pick the turning point in the property market?

 Well…my suggestion is not to even try and pick the bottom, because even the smartest economists armed with all the data can’t do that.

-Instead, if you’re a home buyer or property investor and you have your finance organised, now is an ideal time to purchase your next property countercyclically knowing your downside is minimised and your upside is maximised.
+Instead, if you’re a home buyer or property investor and you have a secure job and your finance organised, now is an ideal time to purchase your next property countercyclically knowing your downside is minimised and your upside is maximised.

 However, here are some of indicators the research team at Metropole watch carefully looking for a signal that the market could be turning.

 The economic fundamentals

 Our property market doesn’t work in isolation, so we keep an eye on the macro economic factors such as the world economy and Australia’s economy.

 Of course Australia experienced its first recession in almost 30 year, but that was not because of economic problems, it was really a health problem that locked down our economy, but we are now working our way through these challenges and our economy is picking up.